jrdriscoll/packet_mmap/README.md

-These are files used to help understand the implementation of `AF_PACKET` with shared `TX` rings.
+These are programs/scripts used to help understand the implementation of `AF_PACKET` with shared `TX` rings.

 There is a test program `packet_mmap.c` that can be used to write data using `AF_PACKET`.
-I believe this to be the original test program for the initial implementation of rx mmap, which (for now) I have only modified to make it build without warning.
+I believe this to be the original test program for the initial implementation of tx mmap, which (for now) I have only modified to make it build without warning.
 You can find the original [here](https://web.archive.org/web/20120317094808/http://wiki.ipxwarzone.com/index.php5?title=Linux_packet_mmap).

 The file `status.stp` is a [`SystemTap`](https://sourceware.org/systemtap/) script that provides some information about the functioning of `net/packet/af_packet.c`.
 Because it refers to line numbers, it is specific to kernel version 2.13.0-166 (well, probably not that specific as `af_packet.c` isn't changed every day).